• Skip to primary navigation

 Foxglove

 Foxglove has the potential to be extremely toxic to cats.
 The toxic compounds are present in all parts of the plant and can affect a cat either directly when the plant is consumed or indirectly if the cat only drinks water from a vase that’s held cut foxglove flowers.
-Ingestion of foxglove may disrupt normal functioning of the heart in cats.
+Ingestion of foxglove may disrupt the normal functioning of the heart in cats.
 As such, symptoms of foxglove toxicity can include weakness, fainting, and collapse along with the usual GI signs associated with plant ingestion like vomiting and diarrhea.

 Castor beans